Distribution free MMD tests for model selection with estimated parameters: Introduction

-Since the seminal works of Durbin (\cite{durbin1973distribution,durbin2006kolmogorov,durbin1973weak}), numerous consistent specification tests have been proposed in the statistical literature, depending on the chosen distance $\pi$, but only a few of them manage composite assumptions.
-This is the case with the Cramer-von Mises and Kolmogorov distances (\cite{pollard1980minimum}), the uniform distance between multivariate cdfs' (\cite{beran1987stochastic,beran1989stochastic}), the total variation distance or, equivalently, the $L^1$ distance between the underlying densities (\cite{cao2005goodness}), a $L^2$-type distance between characteristic functions (\cite{fan1997goodness}), Wasserstein's distance (\cite{hallin2021multivariate}), Kernel Stein Discrepancies (\cite{key2021composite}), among others.
-Another perspective would be to focus on models of some distributional features of $P$.
-For instance, regression models restrict themselves to specifying conditional moments only, not DGPs.
-In this case, the associated specification tests may not be based on distances between distributions, because model-DGPs are partly unspecified.
-They rather rely on other lack-of-fit measures, typically given by moment type conditions: see a general framework and examples in~\cite{rivers2002model,shi2015model} or, e.g., the textbook~\cite[Part I]{bierens2016econometric}.
-However, there are also attempts to combine the distributional- and the regression-type approaches.
-In the presence of covariates,~\cite{andrews1997conditional} defined a conditional Kolmogorov test for testing general conditional distributions, by comparing the empirical distribution function of the data with the corresponding empirical distribution function implied by the model.
-The ICM test of~\cite{bierens2012integrated} is based on the same idea, but working with a $L^2$-type distance between empirical characteristic functions. \cite{zheng2000consistent} compares a parametric conditional density with a corresponding non-parametric kernel estimator via an approximation of the Kullback–Leibler information criterion.
-In this paper, we do not consider covariates or conditional laws.
-Therefore, we hereafter restrict ourselves to the setting where a model specifies a family of (unconditional) probability distributions.
+Since the seminal works of~\citet{durbin1973distribution,durbin1973weak}, numerous consistent specification tests have been proposed in the statistical literature, depending on the chosen distance $\pi$, but only a few of them manage composite assumptions.
+This is the case with the Cramer-von Mises and Kolmogorov distances \citep{pollard1980minimum}, the uniform distance between multivariate cdfs' \citep{beran1989stochastic}, the total variation distance or, equivalently, the $L_1$ distance between the underlying densities \citep{cao2005goodness} and a $L_2$-type distance between characteristic functions \citep{fan1997goodness}.
+Recently, the topic has regained attention, since testing composite assumptions based on distances that are popular in generative machine learning/statistics has become an important problem in applied machine learning/statistics, notably through Wasserstein's distance \citep{hallin2021multivariate}, Kernel Stein Discrepancies \citep{liu2016kernelized,chwialkowski2016kernel} and the Maximum-Mean Discrepancy \citep{key2021composite}.